Frequently Asked Questions (FAQ) about Docy

 Q: How do I ensure that Claude Code prioritizes Docy for documentation-related tasks?

-file, instructing Claude Code to prefer using Docy over WebFetchTool for documentation tasks.
+A: Add specific guidelines to your project’s CLAUDE.md file, instructing Claude Code to prefer using Docy over WebFetchTool for documentation tasks.

 Q: What are the available tools in Docy?

-A: Available tools include list_documentation_sources_tool
+A: Available tools include list_documentation_sources_tool, fetch_documentation_page, and fetch_document_links.

 Q: How do I use the MCP inspector to debug Docy?

-A: You can use the MCP inspector with Docy using the command DOCY_DOCUMENTATION_URLS="https://docs.crawl4ai.com/" npx @modelcontextprotocol/inspector uvx mcp-server-docy
+A: You can use the MCP inspector with Docy using the command DOCY_DOCUMENTATION_URLS="https://docs.crawl4ai.com/" npx @modelcontextprotocol/inspector uvx mcp-server-docy.

 Q: Is Docy open source?
 A: Yes, mcp-server-docy is licensed under the MIT License.